ningxzx/vue-number-input/README.md

-# vue-number-input
-a vue component for number input or id card No. input.
+A vue.js component for decimal number or id card number input.